ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Installation at Desktop Machine:**
 ***
-**Zip file:**
+**Download - Application Initial Setup file:**

-   1. User login to the JFROG Binary portal and download the client application ZIP file [mosip-sw-0.*.*.zip].
+   1. User login to the JFROG artifactory portal and download the client application initial setup ZIP file [mosip-sw-0.12.*.zip].
    2. Once downloaded then unzip the file into a particular location.
 It contains the following folder structure.
-      - bin : It contains the client UI and service executable in encrypted format.
+      - bin : It contains the client UI and service binaries in encrypted format.
-      - lib : it contains the library required for the application to start.
+      - lib : It contains the library required for the application to run.
-      - prop : it contains the property file that will be used by application.
+      - prop : It contains the property file that will be used by application.
-      - cer  : it contains the certificate used to communicate with the MOSIP server.
+      - cer  : It contains the certificate used to communicate with the MOSIP server.
-      - log : the application log file would be written under this folder.
-      - db : it contains the derby database, tables and few table with the data.
+      - db : It contains the encrypted derby database.
-      - run.jar : Executable jar to download the s/w.
+      - run.bat : batch file to launch the application.
       - MANIFEST.MF : Third Party libraries information.
    3. Click the 'run.jar or run.bat' to initiate the setup process.

-   When user clicks on the 'run.jar' it does the following :
+   When user clicks on the 'run.jar or run.bat' it does the following :
-   1. It loads the binary repository URL from property file.
+   1. Loads the binary repository URL from property file.
    2. Communicate with the  JFrog repository through secured connection and download the maven-metadata.xml file to identify the latest jar versions.
    3. Download the latest build Manifest.mf file from server, where all the jars (including shared lib) name and checksums are provided.
    4. Compare the checksum of local version of jar files with the data present in latest downloaded Manifest.mf file.
    5. Identify the list of binary files and Download the required jars.
-   6. Once download completed then communicate with TPM to decrypt the key, which is used to decrypt the UI and service jars.
-   7. Place the jar to the User temp directory and start the application.
+   6. Once download completed then communicate with TPM to decrypt the key{if TPM enabled}, which is used to decrypt the UI and service jars and start the application.

 **Application Startup:**
-   - Once application launched then connect to the TPM and pull the required key to communicate with the DB.
    - User should initially be online to validate their authentication against the MOSIP server.
 Post which, the sync process would be initiated.
-   - Check the data availability in the local DB, if no data available then initiate the Sync [Master/ Configure/ User] process to download the machine [MAC ID] specific center level data from MOSIP server environment.
-   - During initial setup, the application should have online connectivity with the MOSIP server to synch the configuration detail from server to local machine.
+   - Once the sync process completed then restart the application to pick the local configuration.
-   - Before initialize the installation process, user should make sure that the local system meets the runtime / hardware requirement.
+   - User should perform the self onboarding before start using the application.

+**Update Process:**
+***

+   **Application update:**
+   - During the startup of the application, the software check will be validating against the maven-metadata.xml file from artifactory repository.
+If any diffs found, application prompts the user with 'Update Now' or 'Update Later' options to install immediately or later.
+Apart from this there is another menu option available in the application to trigger the 'Update' process post login to the application.
+The update process would update both the application binaries and DB.

+   **Database update:**
+   - The database update can be rolled out through the binary update process.
+If any changes in the script then the respective script would be attached inside 'registration-service/resource/sql' folder and deliver the jar with newer version.
+During update process the jar would be downloaded and script inside the jar would be executed.
+It would also contains the 'rollback' script if update process to be rollbacked due to any technical error.

 **External hardware Driver(s):**
    This section covers the list of drivers required to communicate with the external devices.